 The trigger is extremely heavy and I believe I read it’s about an 8lb trigger.

-My opinion of the Browning BL22 lever action rifle is that it is nearly a must-have if you enjoy shooting.
+My opinion of the Browning BL22 lever-action rifle is that it is nearly a must-have if you enjoy shooting.
 This gun will really let you feel like you are John Wayne, minus the horse.
-I really love the fact that there’s almost no recoil and it’s inexpensive to shoot even during the current ammo situation.
+I really love the fact that there’s almost no recoil, and it’s inexpensive to shoot even during the current ammo situation.
 The BL22 is high on my list of must-have range guns, right up there with the KelTec CP-33 and the Ruger SR22 pistols.

 If you are looking for a really fun gun, definitely take a hard look at the Browning BL 22.